 Global Fashion Agenda’s mission is therefore to mobilise the international fashion industry to transform the way we produce and consume fashion.
 This is done by engaging the broader fashion community on the most pressing issues and solutions and by creating joint commitments to achieve significant progress.

-As the flagship event of Global Fashion Agenda, Copenhagen Fashion Summit offers a meeting platform for the fashion sector’s decision-makers and creatives to learn from and engage with industry frontrunners, leading NGOs, experts, policy-makers and academia on making sustainability a strategic priority.
-Ultimately, Copenhagen Fashion Summit will unite the industry on concrete commitments, for a world beyond next season.
+As the flagship event of Global Fashion Agenda, Copenhagen Fashion Summit offers a meeting platform for the fashion sector’s decision-makers and creatives to learn from and engage with industry frontrunners, leading NGOs, experts, policy-makers and academia, and come together on making sustainability a strategic priority.
+Ultimately Copenhagen Fashion Summit will steer industry leaders towards concrete commitments, for a world beyond next season.

 Making sustainability fashionable